Golf Cart Accidents

 - Hitting a pedestrian

 - Collisions between other types of motor vehicles and golf carts

 Like other types of motor vehicle accidents, there can be many reasons that an accident occurs.
 In many instances, a crash is due to the negligence or wrongful acts of another person.
-This can sometimes be difficult to prove, which is why a The Villages golf cart accident attorney can help you determine whether and to what extent another person could be at fault.
+This can sometimes be difficult to prove, which is why our Villages Golf Cart Accident Lawyers at Whittel & Melton can help you determine whether and to what extent another person could be at fault.